Gloucester: Education

 There are three endowed schools: the historic King's School, refounded by Henry VIII as part of the cathedral establishment; the school of St Mary de Crypt, now known as "The Crypt School, Gloucester" since it moved to a mile from town centre to Podsmead, founded by Dame Joan Cooke in the same reign (1539); Sir Thomas Rich's School, previously known as Sir Thomas Rich's Bluecoat Hospital for Boys (1666); the High School for Girls (1883); and Ribston Hall High School for Girls.
-Comprehensives include Henley Bank High School, Beaufort Co-operative Academy, St Peter's High School (Catholic school), Chosen Hill School, Severn Vale School, Gloucester Academy, Barnwood Park School and Churchdown School Academy.
+Comprehensives include Henley Bank High School, Holmleigh Park High School, St Peter's High School (Catholic school), Chosen Hill School, Severn Vale School, Gloucester Academy, Barnwood Park School and Churchdown School Academy.
 There is a Steiner Waldorf School founded in 1937 with a High School added just after the Second World War.

 The city is home to one of three campuses of the University of Gloucestershire, based at Oxstalls, just outside the city centre.
 The university has also purchased the former Debenhams store in the city centre with a new campus due to open there in 2023.
 The university also manages student accommodation and halls of residence in the city, with the other campuses based in Cheltenham 7 miles away.